dmitry-merzlyakov/nledger/build.md

 - Execute internal tests (unit and in-proc integration tests that run Ledger test files);
 - Compose NLedger release package;
 - Run all Ledger tests by means of NLedger Testing Toolkit;
-- Create zip package and put it to Bin folder.
+- Create zip package and put it to Bin folder;
+- Create msi package and put it to Bin folder;

 There are two ways to run the build process: